melezhik/r3tool/docs/how-to-write-tests.md

 $RAKUBIN -e "# some code to brake"
 ```

-We can run code using Sparrow cli:
+We can run a test using Sparrow cli:

 ```bash
 RAKUBIN=$(which raku) s6 --task-run 123/